GED Classes Lowell Massachusetts

 United Teen Equality Center (UTEC)

 Most of UTEC’s young adults don’t have a high school diploma.
-UTEC offers onsite HiSET/GED classes to help them prepare for these exams.
+UTEC offers on-site HiSET classes to help them prepare for the exam.

 Middlesex Community College GED Instruction